Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 ### ALTER

-Now say we've decided that we don't like having the _Artist_ field included in _Songs_ (Artists should ideally have their own table).
+Now say we've decided that we don't like having the _Artist_ field included in _Songs_ (Artists should ideally have their own table!).
 So we want to drop it from our table.
-This is how you drop a column from a table:

 ```sql
 ALTER TABLE Songs